‘Bold And The Beautiful’ Spoilers Video: Liam Claps Back At Steffy, ‘I See Trouble’

-The Bold and the Beautiful weekly spoilers video for the week of October 19 show trouble in paradise.
+The Bold and the Beautiful weekly spoilers video for the week of October 19 hints at trouble in paradise.
 Liam Spencer (Scott Clifton) senses danger ahead and questions his ex’s judgment.
 In the meantime, Steffy Forrester (Jacqueline MacInnes Wood) couldn’t be happier with the new man in her life.

 “You’ve given me a whole new perspective on my life and I’m ready to move forward,” she tells the physician.